West Wycombe: West Wycombe in the 20th century

 In 1929 West Wycombe village was put up for sale by the Dashwood family to raise cash following that year's Wall Street crash.
 It was bought in its entirety by the Royal Society for the Encouragement of Arts, Manufactures and Commerce (better known as the Royal Society of Arts, or simply the RSA) as part of the Society's "Campaign for the Preservation of Ancient Cottages".
 In 1934, after extensive repairs, the Society handed the property over to the National Trust.
 The National Trust markets this property under the name 'West Wycombe Village and Hill'.
 The property features many buildings of architectural value which were built between the 16th and 18th centuries.

 Between 1862 and 1958 the village was served by West Wycombe railway station, to the east of the village, on the Chiltern Main Line between London and Birmingham.

-In the late 1940s and early 1950s the caves underwent extensive repairs under the auspices of the Dashwood family and turned into a tourist attraction.
+In the late 1940s and early 1950s the caves underwent extensive repairs under the auspices of the Dashwood family and were turned into a tourist attraction.
 The profit earned was used to renovate the dilapidated West Wycombe Park.
-The caves continue to thrive as a popular tourist attraction today and have received over 2 million visitors since their reopening in 1951.
+The caves continue to thrive as a tourist attraction today and have received more than two million visitors since their reopening in 1951.